 With the person lying prone on their back (and for a complete analysis, their stomach) place the pendulum 2-3″ above the chakra you’re testing.
 A clockwise rotation signals an open chakra, and a counter-clockwise spin indicates a closed chakra.
 Note the intensity of the spin because this will reveal the degree to which the energy is flowing through the chakra.

-Often the pendulum won’t spin in perfect circles but assymetrically.
+Often the pendulum won’t spin in perfect circles but asymmetrically.
 Think of the circle divided into four quadrants: upper left and upper right, bottom left and bottom right.
 This will provide further information in interpreting the energy flow.
-In other words, the energy is flowing, it’s not blocked, but indicates an issue needing work.
+In other words, the energy is flowing.
+It’s not blocked, but shows an issue needing work.

 The front of the body when taking chakra reading relates to the person’s “feeling” and chakra readings taken from the back have to do with the “will.”